ShabbyX/RTAI/README.md

 is the initial commit of this repository.
 Currently, the `vulcano` branch tracks any changes to the `vulcano` module of the original CVS repository, as well as containing its `showroom` module.
-This branch will always be merged into `master`, so that this branch would contain the latest RTAI development, plus other changes, if any.
+This branch will always be merged into `master`, so that `master` would contain the latest RTAI development, plus other changes, if any.